emnify/product-docs/docs/services/network/global-iot-network/lpwan-information.md

 How does eDRX work?

-While PSM focses on uplink-centric use cases, eDRX aims to reduce the power consumption for IoT scenarios that involve receiving downlink information.
+While PSM focuses on uplink-centric use cases, eDRX aims to reduce the power consumption for IoT scenarios that involve receiving downlink information.
 Unlike regular smartphones, which don't continuously listen to the radio for incoming messages, IoT devices often use a technique called DRX (Discontinuous Reception).
 In DRX, they only wake up periodically, for instance, every 1.28 seconds or 2.56 seconds.